enpaul/vault2vault/README.md

 ## What is this?

-If you use [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) then you may have encountered the problem of needing to role your vault password.
+If you use [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) then you may have encountered the problem of needing to roll your vault password.
 Maybe you found it written down on a sticky note, maybe a coworker who knows it left the company, maybe you accidentally typed it into Slack when you thought the focus was on your terminal.
 Whatever, these things happen.

-The builtin tool Ansible provides,
+The built-in tool Ansible provides,
 [`ansible-vault rekey`](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html#rekey),
-works suffers from two main drawbacks: first, it only works on vault encrypted files and not on vault encrypted YAML data; and second, it only works on a single vault encrypted file at a time.
+suffers from two main drawbacks:

+1. It only works on vault encrypted files and not on vault encrypted YAML data
+2. It only works on a single vault encrypted file at a time.

 To rekey everything in a large project you'd need to write a script that goes through every file and rekeys everything in every format it can find.

 This is that script.